AthleteX-DAO/athletex-sops/Operations/Customers.md

 > Frat college student who watches sports

-> College professor of finance with an understanding of options markets
+> College professor of finance with an understanding of options markets and pay go to college sports events

 > Under financed athletes who are looking to grow their professional careers